-- 6 The Auditor General has reached this conclusion because: - a The Authority has arrangements in place to ensure it meets its obligation to set improvement objectives and publish an evaluation of its performance. - b The Authority plans and delivers a range of appropriate activities that improve fire safety but, in common with others, lacks a framework for fully evaluating the efficiency and effectiveness of these activities.
-This is because: - The Authority has clear plans to support community fire-safety activity but plans for business premises were under development and there is no strategic financial planning of fire-safety activity. - The Authority is supporting community fire safety through extensive firesafety and prevention activities but published data does not provide a complete picture of the approach to business fire safety. - There is no consistent approach to evaluating the effectiveness of fire-safety work in Wales.
-Current local reporting arrangements describe the volume of activity but provide only a partial picture of performance. - c The Authority's arrangements for achieving financial resilience are sound. - The Authority has increased expenditure by 0.6 per cent compared to 2011-12 and levels of reserves are increasing. - Financial planning is supported by a stable financial regime and key risks and challenges are well understood. - Financial control is supported by effective budget monitoring and forecasting, and a good track record of managing budgets. - Financial governance is effective and supported by clear challenge, timely and accurate reporting, and commitment at a senior level.
+- 6 The Auditor General has reached this conclusion because: - a The Authority has arrangements in place to ensure it meets its obligation to set improvement objectives and publish an evaluation of its performance. - b The Authority plans and delivers a range of appropriate activities that improve fire safety but, in common with others, lacks a framework for fully evaluating the efficiency and effectiveness of these activities: - The Authority has clear plans for domestic-premises fire-safety activity, but plans for business premises are less clear and there is no strategic financial planning of fire-safety activity. - The Authority is supporting community fire safety through extensive firesafety and prevention activities and while it is managing the risks of a reduced level of business fire-safety activity it has not explained these risks and their management to members. - There is no consistent approach to evaluating the effectiveness of fire-safety work in Wales.
+Current local reporting arrangements describe the volume of activity but provide only a partial picture of performance. - c In March 2016 our Financial Resilience Assessment reported that the Authority's arrangements for achieving financial resilience were sound: - The Authority has reduced expenditure by 20 per cent compared to 2011-12 and levels of reserves are increasing. - Financial planning is supported by a stable financial regime and key risks and challenges are well understood. - Financial control is supported by effective budget monitoring and forecasting and the Authority has a good track record of managing budgets. - Financial governance is effective and supported by clear challenge, accurate reporting and commitment at senior level.